 The University has a policy prohibiting the administration of any final examinations during the last "instructional" week of the semester in place of an examination during the scheduled final exam week.
+Final examinations may not be administered during Reading/Review Days.
 No student is required to take more than three final examinations during a given day.
-If, because of this policy, it is necessary for a student to have any examinations rescheduled, arrangements must be made with the University Registrar no later than a week in advance of the start of exam week.
+If, because of this policy, it is necessary for a student to have any examinations rescheduled, arrangements must be made with the university registrar no later than a week in advance of the start of exam week.